magmaOffenburg/magmaFatProxy/README.md

 ### kick
 `(proxy kick <distance> <horizontalAngle> <verticalAngle>)`
-- `<distance>`: The desired distance in m (however, see kick model)
+- `<power>`: The desired kick power (see kick model for further details) ([0..10])
-- `<horizontalAngle>`: The horizontal kick direction relative to the player (in degrees, 0 is straight)
+- `<horizontalAngle>`: The horizontal kick direction relative to the player ([-180..180] in degrees, 0 is straight)
 - `<verticalAngle>`: The (positive) vertical angle for high kicking ([0..70] in degrees)

-Example: `(proxy kick 8.5 -50.028 10.0)`: Kick 8.5m 50 degrees to the right with an initial 10 degrees vertical trajectory.
+Example: `(proxy kick 8.5 -50.028 10.0)`: Kick with a power of 8.5, 50 degrees to the right with an initial 10 degrees vertical trajectory.

-The magmaFatProxy uses a 3D adaption of the kick model used in the 2D soccer simulation league. effectiveKickPower = kickPower * (1 - 0.25 * deltaAngle - 0.25 * distanceBall / KICKABLE_MARGIN)
+The magmaFatProxy uses a 3D adaption of the kick model used in the 2D soccer simulation league. effectiveKickPower = kickPower * 1.5 * (1 - 0.25 * deltaAngle - 0.25 * distanceBall / KICKABLE_MARGIN)
 - deltaAngle: The relative horizontal angle of the ball with respect to the player divided by 180.
 (`Math.abs(torso.getHorizontalAngleTo(ball).degrees()) / 180`).
 So a ball behind the player can only be kicked with 25% less power.
 - distanceBall: The 3D distance of the ball to the center of the torso.
 So a far ball can only be kicked with 25% less power.
 If the ball is outside the KICKABLE_MARGIN, it will not be kicked at all.
 The failed kick command will make the agent slowly walk forward (10,0,0).
 - KICKABLE_MARGIN: 0.55m which means that a ball on the ground can roughly be kicked at a distance of 0.4m.
 The agent may kick a ball also in the air.

+With the maximum possible effectiveKickPower, the kick should have a distance of 15 meters.

 It is important, that a kick command takes at least 3 simulation cycles to be performed.
 So the agent has to send a kick command for at least 3 consecutive cycles.
 If an agent sends both dash and kick commands within one cycles, the kick is prioritized.